-In Q2, 2024, an additional 65 air core and reverse circulation drill holes were completed over targets in the Mogoyafara South, Frikidi, Keniegoulou, Kolon and Soa areas (see Figure 4 for target area locations).
+In Q2 2024, an additional 65 AC and RC drill holes were completed over targets in the Mogoyafara South, Frikidi, Keniegoulou, Kolon and Soa areas (see Figure 4 for target area locations).
 Interpreted assay results from this work are still pending.